 People's wellbeing is enhanced by staying in an environment that is clean, safe, and adapted to their needs.
-Clwyd Wen is an adapted bungalow, located in the village of Miskin near Pontyclun.
+Beech Cottage is an adapted property on two levels, located in a residential area of the village of Abercymboi.
 The home is secure from unauthorised people, with visitors required to sign before entry.
 The home is clean, tidy and free from malodours.
-Bedrooms are large and comfortable, with specialist tracking hoist equipment and an adjoining bathroom in one of the bedrooms.
-The service has a homely and comfortable living area, where people can choose to spend their time.
-An adjoining conservatory serves as both a dining facility and an area to undertake arts and crafts-type activities, with games consoles also available.
+Bedrooms are large and comfortable, with specialist tracking hoist equipment and an adjoining bathroom in two of the bedrooms.
+The service has a minimalist décor to aid the needs of some of the people who stay there.
+There are homely and comfortable living and dining areas, where people can choose to spend their time.
 The kitchen facilities are appropriate and enable people to take part in preparing food if they wish.
-There is a large, secure garden for people to use.
-The heating system has recently been upgraded.
-The manager told us there are plans to redecorate within the home.
+There is a secure garden area with accessible patio areas for people to use.

 The service takes measures to ensure the home environment is safe.
 Substances hazardous to health are stored in cupboards in line with Control of Substances Hazardous to Health (COSHH) regulations.
 We saw fire exits were clear of clutter and obstructions.
 There were no obvious trip hazards.
-Daily cleaning duties are being maintained.
+Daily cleaning duties were being maintained.
 There are fitted window restrictors in all bedrooms and bathrooms viewed.
-Internal maintenance is managed by a Corporate Estates team.
+Maintenance is managed by a Corporate Estates team.
 Maintenance records confirm the routine completion of utilities testing.
 The auditing and servicing of equipment is up to date and fire safety tests and drills are completed.
-Personal evacuation plans are in place and are accessible in a 'grab file' at the entrance to the building in the event of an emergency.
+Personal evacuation plans are in place, so staff understand the level of support people need in the event of an emergency